-It was a relaxed performance with the aim of removing potential barriers to access for audience members, including those with an autism spectrum condition, a learning disability, or anyone else who would benefit from a more relaxed environment.
+The aim of a relaxed viewing is to remove potential barriers to access for audience members, including those with an autism spectrum condition, a learning disability, deafness or a hearing impairment as well as anyone else who would benefit from a more relaxed environment.

-- Make sure that there is space for people to stand up and move around
+- Make sure that there is space for people to stand up, move around, change seats or dance.

-- Ensure everyone feels comfortable – if they need to make noises or fidget then it’s fine!
+- Ensure everyone feels comfortable – if they need to make noises, laugh, wriggle or fidget then just go with it.

-- Offer a chill-out space where people can go if they need a break from the music and/or the rest of the audience
+- Offer a chill-out space, perhaps with cosy cushions and cuddly toys, where children can go if they need a break from the music and/or the rest of the audience.

 - Have helpers will be on hand for those who need them

-Let us know if you offer a ‘relaxed’ viewing of our live broadcast and how your students find the experience?
+Thanks to our partners DaDaFest and Accessible Arts & Media for their support in writing this article.
+Do let us know if you decide to offer a ‘relaxed’ viewing of our live broadcasts and how your students find the experience!

 The youth charity NYMAZ which runs Connect: Resound is a founding member of the Alliance for a Musically Inclusive England, a movement for change throughout music education.
 It is a growing network of organisations working together to promote equity in music education, and to support others to do the same, through advocacy, CPD, resources, and strategic alliances.
 There are 13 founder organisations, led and supported by Youth Music thanks to funding from the National Lottery via Arts Council England.
 Find out more here: https://network.youthmusic.org.uk/alliance-for-a-musically-inclusive-england-AMIE